rbire/event-model/README.md

 ## Overview

-An event is a record of occurrence that relects the state of a document, process, system,  or object as of a point in time.
+An event is a record of occurrence that reflects the state of a document, process, system,  or object as of a point in time.
 Events expressed with a standard approach are easier to store and pass between systems.
 The RESO Distributed Ledger Event Model represents a standard approach that can be used